How to Protect Your Device From Extreme Weather

 The inside of a car may have plenty of dark, shady corners, but it is also in direct sunlight throughout the day.
 Because a car is an enclosed space, the air inside it has nowhere to go when it heats up, so the car just gets warmer and warmer.
 This increases the risk of damage to any devices you leave inside.
 The same is also true for other enclosed spaces with large windows, such as greenhouses.

-Avoid carrying it close to your body
+Don't carry close to your body

-Turn off any non-essential functions
+Turn off non-essential functions

 What to do if your device gets too hot

-On an Apple device, you may see a notification that looks like this:
+On an Apple device, you may see a notification that looks like this.

-Image courtesy of Apple.
+Image courtesy of apple.com

 If your device displays a temperature warning or feels excessively hot to the touch, you should take the following steps: